 So, exactly what are lectins?
 Lectins are contained both in animal and plant proteins.
 They basically are a protein and act as a natural toxin to prevent themselves from being eaten or destroyed.
-In fact, even the acid environment of the stomach cannot digest them, so they travel on to the small intestine where they can bind to cells in the intestine, destroy them, and then enter into the blood stream.
-From there, lectins may travel to other tissues and cause inflammation, which is why people with autoimmune disease such as thyroid, arthritis, diabetes as well as heart disease or obesity may need to restrict or even eliminate them.
+In fact, even the acid environment of the stomach cannot digest them, so they travel on to the small intestine where they can bind to cells in the intestine, destroy them, and then enter into the bloodstream.
+From there, lectins may travel to other tissues and cause inflammation, which is why people with autoimmune diseases such as thyroid, arthritis, diabetes as well as heart disease, or obesity may need to restrict or even eliminate them.

-Wheat germ agglutin (WGA) is a lectin found in wheat, and even though its a food staple across the world, is known for its direct ability to damage gut tissue even without sensitivity or allergy.
-WGA is such a powerful insecticide that it has been used in developing GMO wheat. [iii] It also is highly inflammatory and known to cause leaky gut, which can allow food particles to get into the circulation and potentially set up autoimmune disease in susceptible individuals.
-This is why a very first action of many functional medicine practitioners is to put individuals with autoimmune disease on an anti-inflammatory diet which excludes gluten and dairy as well as other lectin-containing foods.
+Wheat germ agglutin (WGA) is a lectin found in wheat, and even though it’s a food staple across the world, is known for its direct ability to damage gut tissue even without sensitivity or allergy.
+WGA is such a powerful insecticide that it has been used in developing GMO wheat. [iii] It also is highly inflammatory and known to cause a leaky gut, which can allow food particles to get into the circulation and potentially set up an autoimmune disease in susceptible individuals.
+This is why the very first action of many functional medicine practitioners is to put individuals with autoimmune disease on an anti-inflammatory diet that excludes gluten and dairy as well as other lectin-containing foods.
 This can often help to put out the fire of inflammation.

 What foods contain the greatest amounts of lectins?
 Raw legumes contain the greatest amounts of lectin (beans, lentils, peas, soybeans, peanuts) and whole grains like wheat contain the highest amounts of lectins.
 While it’s true that you could experience severe food poisoning if you eat even a small handful of raw red kidney beans, cultures have prepared lectin-containing legumes safely for centuries.
 Improperly prepared lectins, however, can cause a range of symptoms, ranging from dangerous ones like clumping of red blood cells to more moderate ones (nausea, vomiting, stomach upset, and diarrhea) or milder ones (bloating and gas).[iv]